GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source.typ

 Each use of a microphone can benefit from an appropriate directionality.
 For instance, when recording the voice of a singer or speaker, one can afford to point the receiver towards the source and have it ignoring the unwanted sounds coming from other directions.

-The omnidirectional pattern is the simpler one to think of.
+The _omnidirectional_ pattern is the simpler one to think of.
 All directions are given equal importance.
+In contrast, the cardioid, and its variants (super-cardioid, hyper-cardioid, ultra-cardioid, ...)
 // TODO cardioid, supercardioid, figure 8
 // TODO: insert figure of different patterns
+#figure(
+  image("figures/polar_patterns.jpg", height: 8cm),
+  caption: [
+    Illustration of the most common microphone polar patterns @stoddart_beginners_2016 ],
+) <fig:ssl:single_source:polar_patterns>

 // TODO: is this the right term ?
 In the context of #acr("SSL"), an non-homogeneous pattern brings extra angular information which a neural network might be able to exploit.